scaredos/cfresearch/README.md

 ## New Cookie with UAM
 - CloudFlare has recently introduced a new cookie required to solve their challenges.
 The `cf_chl_prog` cookie which is provided at the generation of a challenge.
 Once you solve the challenge, you are provided 2 digits to add to the end of the cookie.
 A sample value would look like `a19`.
+- Another cookie CloudFlare introduced is the `cf_chl_rc_ni` cookie, which usually only contains a single digit like `1`.
+As of now, it is unaware of wether or not it is required to solve the challenge.

 ## UAM Captcha Follow Up
 - CloudFlare has implemented a follow up after solving the JS Challenge for some users.
 CloudFlare now requires you to solve a captcha after solving the JS Challenge when the user has UAM enabled.
 For the first challenge, CloudFlare has introduced these two new items